mar753/vote-angular-frontend/README.md

 # Vote

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
 Angular 6 was used.
+Node.js version >=8.11.4 required (earlier versions not tested).
 This is an example voting application (together with: vote-sql-backend and vote-nodejs-backend) front-end part with unit tests.

 ## Quick start